nwsw/nwcplugin-api/api/ref.ntnptr.md

    <br>This matches any items that contain one or more notes.

  - **noteOrRest**
-   <br>This matches any note or rest item, including grace notes and rests.
+   <br>This matches any note or rest item, including grace notes.

  - **bar**
    <br>This matches any bar line.